Skip to content

 2. Permitting for Sidewalk Access

-2. The Office of Commuter Services may only issue a permit when the requesting department or individual justifies the need to operate a motorized vehicles on Sidewalks for a specific event or task.
+2. The Office of Commuter Services may only issue a permit when the requesting department or individual justifies the need to operate Vehicles on Sidewalks for a specific event or task.

 1. The Office of Commuter Services shall issue a permit to a specific vehicle in accordance with Utah Administrative Code R810.